Quit Moaning–Finding a Job is Not Difficult!

 Don’t get lured into a dead business.

 Ask the owner about where they advertise and how frequently.
-See if they have a website and an active Facebook account.
+See if they have a website and active social media accounts.
 Look into their online reviews.
 This is your career–you’re interviewing them as well.

 Is the salon clean and uncluttered?

 If you walk into a salon and the owner is hoarding a pile of miscellaneous crap that reaches the ceiling tiles: get out.
-I’ve spent a good deal of my career in management consulting.
-Clutter and filth point to an owner or manager that doesn’t have themselves together.
+I’ve spent a good deal of my career in management consulting and I know one thing to be extremely true: clutter and filth point to an owner or manager who doesn’t have themselves together.
 They either can’t manage their own time properly or can’t delegate effectively.
+I have literally never encountered an exception to this.
+(I’m sure they exist, but I have yet to see it.)

 Physical disorganization often indicates disorganized business operations.